EDUCATOR RESOURCE: GLOSSARY

 Refers to the square where a roll call was held.

-Acts of opposition, defiance, or sabotage using weapons or including typical battles, attacks, or guerrilla strikes.
+Acts of opposition, defiance, or sabotage using weapons, including battles, attacks, or guerrilla strikes.
 (See also cultural resistance and spiritual resistance.)

 A rather ambiguous term the Nazis primarily applied to people of Northern European racial background.
 Although never defined, in April 1933, the Nazis defined "non-Aryans" as individuals who had a parent or grandparent who was Jewish.